seL4/microkit/docs/manual.md

 build-time to run-time.

-The user provides the SDF (System Description File) and the ELFs that correspond to PD program images to the Microkit tool which is responsible to for packaging everything together into a single bootable image for the target platform.
+The user provides the SDF (System Description File) and the ELFs that correspond to PD program images to the Microkit tool which is responsible for packaging everything together into a single image for the target platform.

+### ARM and RISC-V

-On ARM and RISC-V, this final image contains a couple different things:
+The final image is a bootable image which contains a couple different things:

 * the Microkit loader
 * seL4
 * the capDL initialiser (and associated capDL specification)

 When booting the image, the Microkit loader starts, jumps to the kernel, which starts the capDL initialiser, which then sets up the entire system and starts all the PDs, including the Monitor.

+### x86

-On x86, the tool produces a boot module that only contains the capDL initialiser.
+The tool produces the kernel image and boot module image that contains the capDL initialiser.
-The seL4 kernel image is distributed as part of the SDK.
 You must bring your own Multiboot 2 compliant bootloader which then loads the kernel and boot module.

 Now, we will go into a bit more detail about each of these stages of the booting process as well as what exactly the Microkit tool is doing.